Contact and Support

 Changes to environment variables are not always forwarded to running processes, so it might be necessary to restart your IDE (for example Visual Studio) to make your licence key take effect.

-When your IDE (for example Visual Studio 2015 or older) is using a hosting process to debug your application, your Product and Company licence keys will not work (all other licence keys will work fine, though).
+When your IDE (for example Visual Studio 2015 or older) is using a hosting process to debug your application, different metadata values will be returned and your licence keys might stop working.

 The recommended solution for this problem is to have a User, Site or Academic licence key ready in the environment variable TINMAN_3D_LICENCEKEY